ENGLISH, māori, new zealand sign langauge

 WHY WE LOVE

-The country also has lesser known gems like the incredible Stewart island, aka Third island, which is a spectacular city known to be a Mecca for fans of Art Deco, and let’s not forget the national kiwi bird.
+The country also has lesser known gems like the incredible Stewart island, aka Third island.
+This wonderful city is known as a Mecca for Art Deco fans, and let’s not forget the national kiwi bird.
 Not to mention, they make fantastic wine!
-Come down, sip on some award-winning Sauvignon Blanc or Pinot Noir and see what New Zealand is all about for yourself!
+Come down, sip on some award-winning Sauvignon Blanc or Pinot Noir and see what New Zealand is all about!